bilkilab/hello-world/README.md

 # hello-world
 my first github project
-hello, thi sis my first github project. i'm curious to lear all about programming
+hello, this is my first github project. i'm curious to learn all about programming